dcunited001/dcunited001.github.io/_drafts/ground-control-to-doctor-strange.md

   which is perfectly synced across all possible worlds? across all possible virtualizations above and below our own?
 What would that be like?

+### Metaversal Universals

+- are there some universals preserved across all metaverse branches, etc. (e.g. every Rick has a Morty)
+  - i might have included something like this above
+- there should be some metaversal kernel maintained across all universes. this expands into something that can virtualize all universes.